dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 distribution point, where it would be converted back to an analog signal and distributed to the customer over standard copper wires.
 This meant that our measurement device needed to be located out where the copper wires began, but our dialing device needed to remain at the central office.
 The problem was that all our COLTs embodied both dialing and measurement in the same device.
 (We could have saved ourselves a fortune had we recognized that obvious architectural boundary a few years earlier!)

 Thus we conceived of a new product architecture: the CCU/CMU (the COLT control unit and the COLT measurement unit).
 The CCU would be located at the central switching office, and would handle the dialing of the phone lines to be tested.
-The CMU would be located at the local distribution points, and would measure the copper wires that led to the customer’s phone.
+The CMU would be located at the local distribution points, and would measure the copper wires that led to the customer's phone.

 The problem was that for each CCU, there were many CMUs.
 The information about which CMU should be used for each phone number was held by the digital switch itself.
 Thus the CCU had to interrogate the digital switch to determine which CMU to communicate with and control.